php-ini/internations/Readme.md

 - Users can see the listings but has no mutations rights.

 ## API calls
-The postman collection is included in the root directory in the file `Internations.postman_collection.json`.
+- The postman collection is included in the root directory in the file `Internations.postman_collection.json`.
+- Swagger Docs is also available for the APIs can be found in `/api/doc`.

 ####API Examples:
 - `/api/v1/users` [GET] To get all users.